NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ## Introduction

-Redis is a database living that store its data in a computers RAM. it is intended to be used for sort term storage of data to limit the amount of calls made to a database and to speed up data retrieval for API calls.
+Redis is an in-memory database with pupsub functionality.
+Typically, Redis used as a caching layer for data that would otherwise be slow to get from disk/database therefore slow down api requests.

-### Well known Companies that uses Redis
+### Well known companies that uses Redis

 - GitHub[^7]
-- stackOverflow[^8]
+- Stack Overflow[^8]
-- trello[^6]
+- Trello[^6]

 [Here is a more complete list from techstecks.io](https://techstacks.io/tech/redis)